Because ALL kids love to play, we've tracked down inclusive playgrounds in Singapore where all kids can swing, slide and whizz on a merry-go-round.

-We’ve tracked down loads of playgrounds across our fair island that have inclusive features.
-They might not be perfect (yet), but we’re sure proud to live in a country where all kids are being considered.
+Equipment from accessibility ramps, wheelchair swings, accessible swings and merry-go-rounds, to more thoughtful equipment (like wheelchair-height sand tables) and sensory features like bells and drums for children with visual impairment.
+So, we’ve tracked down playgrounds across our fair island that come with inclusive features.
+They might not be perfect (yet), but we’re sure proud to live in a country where all kids of all abilities are being considered.

-The spacious grounds of Bishan-Ang Mo Kio Park are amazing in the themselves, but the fact that it’s got an impressive inclusive playground makes us love it even more.
-The inclusive playground includes a wheelchair accessible swing (with all the safety features you’d expect), two additional accessible swings, a wheelchair-accessible merry-go-round and wheelchair height sand play.
+The spacious grounds of Bishan-Ang Mo Kio Park are amazing in themselves, but the fact that it’s got an impressive inclusive playground makes us love it even more.
+The inclusive playground includes a wheelchair-accessible swing (with all the safety features you’d expect), two additional accessible swings, a wheelchair-accessible merry-go-round and wheelchair-height sand play.

 The playground at Pasir Ris Park ensures that no kid misses out on the fun.
-Whilst there is loads on offer for able-bodied kiddos to enjoy, like climbing pyramids and speedy slides, there is also a wheelchair accessible swing, lots of wheelchair-height interactive elements and an accessible merry-go-round.
+Whilst there are loads on offer for able-bodied kiddos to enjoy (like climbing pyramids and speedy slides), there is also a wheelchair-accessible swing, lots of wheelchair-height interactive elements and an accessible merry-go-round too.

-With brightly coloured soft flooring and plenty of activities set low to the ground, this playspace is inclusive for all.
-You’ll also find an accessible swing, spinners and tunnels: great for children of various abilities and also perfect for kids who love sensory play.
+With brightly coloured soft flooring and plenty of activities set low to the ground, this play space in Tampines is inclusive for all.
+You’ll also find an accessible swing, spinners and tunnels.
+It’s great for children of various abilities and also perfect for kids who love sensory play.

 Our Tampines Hub, Level 2 Sky Terrace, 1 Tampines Walk, Singapore 528523

-Nestled between HDBs in Ghim Moh, this playground has lots of lovely inclusive elements.
-Our favourite is the Aero Glider – kind of giant see-saw for lots of kids.
+Located between HDBs in Ghim Moh, this playground has lots of lovely inclusive elements.
+Our favourite is the Aero Glider – it’s like a giant see-saw for lots of kids.
 Best of all, it has a gently sloping access ramp, so it’s perfect for wheelchairs too.
-A lot of the interactive play equipment has been built at wheelchair height and there’s also a wheelchair accessible merry-go-round.
+A lot of the interactive play equipment has been built at wheelchair height and there’s also a wheelchair-accessible merry-go-round.